 Dr. Twyford has been associated with UCF since 2007 in the Center for Distributed Learning, where she holds a faculty rank of Assistant in Instructional Design.
 In her current role, she supervises a team of instructional designers, provides project management for several UCF faculty development programs, and engages in scholarly research activities.
 She holds an Ed.D. in Organizational Leadership, Higher Education from Nova Southeastern University; M.Ed. in Guidance and Counseling from Boston University; B.S. in Psychology from UNC-Pembroke; and, LPC licensure (Licensed Professional Counselor).
 Dr. Twyford’s work has included management, consultations, seminars, teaching, and curriculum development for coursework, TV, radio, and newspaper formats.
 Dr. Twyford has taught traditional and online courses in the areas of organizational communication, leadership, and conflict management for more than 15 years.

-Haley Winston, Assistant Director for the Office of Student Involvement, coordinates assessment efforts for OSI and advises the efforts of the Volunteer UCF (VUCF) Board of Directors and Knight Camp.
+Haley Winston, Assistant Director for the Office of Student Involvement, advises the efforts of the Volunteer UCF (VUCF) Board of Directors.
 Haley received both her bachelor’s degree in Art History and master’s degree in Educational & Counseling Psychology with a focus in College Student Personnel from the University of Louisville.
 Currently, she is pursuing a Doctorate in Education and Policy Studies at UCF.
 Haley teaches student success and leadership courses.
 She has had experience working with service learning, civic engagement, academic advising, new student orientation, homecoming programming, fraternity and sorority affairs, parent engagement, and first generation college student retention.